 The responses are available in real-time in a protected environment.
 Here you can also perform further analysis on the data, for example by composing a chart.

 It is obvious that connections have been made with other Google products.
-This way, all data are immediately available in Google Sheets.
+This way, all data is immediately available in Google Sheets.
 The surveys are free for those who already have a Google account and are directly available through Google Docs, docs.google.com.

 Website: www.google.com/forms/about/